Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

   More participants in the Network comes with increased workloads.
 By putting a cost to joining the Network we make a variety of attacks economically unviable thereby protecting the Network from malicious actors.

-* Forest Treasury Funding
+* ForestAI Treasury Funding

-  Forest Network will go through numerous cycles of improvements.
+  ForestAI Network will go through numerous cycles of improvements.
 That’s why there needs to be a Treasury established that will fund operations and growth.
 Apart from getting part of the registration fees, the Treasury will have its share in the revenue generated by Protocols.

 **D\. collateral for Validators and Providers**

 One of blockchain’s main value propositions that allowed for the trustless trust revolution is accountability of its actors.
-Similarly, for the Forest Network to be balanced we need not only a carrot (rewards for good behaviour) but also a stick (punishment for bad behaviour).
+Similarly, for the ForestAI Network to be balanced we need not only a carrot (rewards for good behaviour) but also a stick (punishment for bad behaviour).
 To enforce a possibility for a punishment, a well tested method in decentralized and pseudo anonymous systems is the concept of collateral slashing.

-In Forest, Validators and Providers stake collateral in Forest smartcontracts that can be slashed if: a) a Provider aftering getting ranked by Validators is deemed to provide Services of quality not meeting minimum requirements of a Protocol b) a Validator repeatedly reports wrong ranks and by doing so distorts the quality of the Provider ranks.
+In ForestAI, Validators and Providers stake collateral in ForestAI smartcontracts that can be slashed if: a) a Provider aftering getting ranked by Validators is deemed to provide Services of quality not meeting minimum requirements of a Protocol b) a Validator repeatedly reports wrong ranks and by doing so distorts the quality of the Provider ranks.

 The slashed amount gets redistributed to affected users thereby creating a de facto customer protection programme that reimburses those that suffered because of Provider’s or Validator’s wrongdoing.

 This collateral is staked in FOREST token which naturally increases demand for the token while decreasing the float.
-Part of the redistribution amount flows to the Forest Treasury.
+Part of the redistribution amount flows to the ForestAI Treasury.

 **E\. voting weights for DAO participants**

 The system needs to be adaptable to the changing market conditions.
-That's why Forest is governed by a set of parametrizable variables that can be changed to adjust the outcomes.
+That's why ForestAI is governed by a set of parametrizable variables that can be changed to adjust the outcomes.

-Both this parametrization as well as control over Forest Treasury and roadmap will be ultimately in the hands of the Forest DAO.
+Both this parametrization as well as control over ForestAI Treasury and roadmap will be ultimately in the hands of the ForestAI DAO.
 The weights of individual votes will be based on the amount of FOREST tokens in posession of the owner.

 **F\. staking to Protocols**